YellowJacketLinux/lfs-buildscripts/README.md

 directory.

+As the `lfs` user, re-run the `CH03-get-sources.sh` script to restore the
+sources:

+    lfs$ bash CH03-get-sources.sh

-As the `lfs` user, re-run the `CH03-get-sources.sh` script to restore the sources.
-The script will restore them from backup, it will not need to fetch them again.
+The script will restore the sources from the backup it made the first time it ran, it will not need to fetch them again.

-Then as the `root` user, once again execute the `CHROOT.sh` script to set up the `chroot` environment and copy the build scripts into it.
+Then as the `root` user, once again execute the `CHROOT.sh` script to set up the `chroot` environment and copy the build scripts into it:

+    root# bash CHROOT.sh

 Again, the script will echo the command to enter the `chroot`.
 Execute it as `root` and then once in the `chroot` environment:

-    cd /sources/CH8Build
+    root# cd /sources/CH8Build
-    bash Master.sh
+    root# bash Master.sh

 That will run many of the `CH08.*` scripts, building the LFS system through `CH08.34-bash`.
 Note that when it builds the `shadow` package, it first builds